 WUN supports a wide spectrum of research activities and encourages research of an interdisciplinary nature.
-In particular, the Network fosters collaboration in four key areas identified as the Global Challenges: Global Higher Education and Research, Public Health, Responding to Climate Change, and Understanding Cultures.
+In particular, the Network fosters collaboration in four key areas identified as the Global Challenges.
 It also promotes researchers mobility for the purposes of advancing their knowledge and skills, and expanding their international networks for future academic success, which is particularly relevant to early and mid-career academics.

 WUN Global Challenges

 Under the auspices of WUN, CUHK has over the years collaborated with WUN member universities in over 30 research projects, including 11 projects led by CUHK members:

 |Analyzing the Role of Urban Forms in Making Sustainable, Healthy Cities||Prof. Hendrik Tieben, School of Architecture|

 |Women’s Mobility: Negotiating Work & Family Spheres in Asia||Prof. SONG Jing, Gender Studies Programme|

 |Wind or Solar?
 The Political Economy of Fuel Competition between Renewables||Prof. XU Yuan, Dept of Geography & Resource Management|

 |Impacts of Grain Legume R&D in Developing Countries (completed)||Prof. LAM Hon-ming, Centre for Soybean Research, SKL of Agrobiotechnology (CUHK)|